oktadev/okta-spring-logout-example/README.md

-# OAuth2 Logout Options with Spring Boot
+# OpenID Connect Logout Options with Spring Boot

 This repository contains an example Spring Boot application that is used to demonstrate the various logout options with Spring Security and OIDC.

-Please read [OAuth2 Logout Options with Spring Boot][blog-post] to see how this app was created.
+Please read [OpenID Connect Logout Options with Spring Boot][blog-post] to see how this app was created.

 **Prerequisites:**
 * [Java 8+](https://adoptopenjdk.net/)